The effects of faulty design and construction on building maintenance

 Subjects: Architectural

-Department: College of Design and Built Environment > Construction Engineering and Management
+Department: College of Design and Built Environment > Architectural Engineering and Construction Management

 Committee Advisor: Assaf, Sadi A.